5 Business Relationships You Need to Build and Maintain

 Businesses cannot survive without customers.
 Giving your attention to your customers is essential to keeping your business thriving.
 In today’s competitive business environment, excellent customer service is essential for success.
 The way you treat your current customers, as well as prospective ones, may be the key to differentiating your business from the competition.
 And it also makes an impact when it comes to retaining your customers.

 Staying in touch and communicating with your customers is such an important action.
 That all-important follow up from the moment a customer makes contact can go a long way.
 Honestly, an email, a phone call, a text, even a handwritten note just to say thank you and acknowledge customers for their business leaves a long lasting impression.
-Forty-four percent of consumers say they will buy again after a personalized shopping experience; 40 percent bought something they hadn’t planned to purchase as a result of personalization.
+Forty-four percent of consumers say they will after a personalized shopping experience; 40 percent bought something they hadn’t planned to purchase as a result of personalization.
 Develop that customer relationship and you could have a customer for life.

 Here are 5 suggested customer retention strategies that can apply to any size business.
 Some may or may not work with your budget and what you can feasibly offer, while some have no monetary value at all and viewed as even more important when building and establishing that customer relationship for the long term: